Fordoun Hotel & Spa review - a boutique stay in Kwazulu-Natal's Midlands region

 Skye Bistro restaurant

 One thing that is true above all else at the Fordoun hotel is that the hospitality here is uniformly warm and enthusiastic.
-Service in South Africa is usually amiable in any case, sitting somewhere between the saccharine chumminess often found in the USA and the at-arms-length politeness of the British.
-And at Fordoun this warmth has been on full display since our arrival, the many greetings from the staff about the property have been unfailingly genuine and the smiles unforced.
+Service in South Africa is often amiable in any case, and at Fordoun this warmth has been on full display since our arrival, the many greetings from the staff about the property have been unfailingly genuine and the smiles unforced.

 Turning up at the hotel’s Skye Bistro for dinner this evening has been no exception, as we are welcomed and shown to a windowside table overlooking one of the many lawns and gardens around the estate.